onap/archived-appc/docs/APPC Client Library Guide/APPC Client Library Guide.rst

 LifeCycleManagerStateful Interface
 ----------------------------------

-Generated from the APPC Yang model, this interface defines the services and request/response requirements for the ECOMP APPC component.
+Generated from the APPC Yang model, this interface defines the services and request/response requirements for the ONAP APPC component.
 For example, for LCM Command Audit, the following is defined:

 ``@RPC(name="audit", outputType=AuditOutput.class)``